SchlossLab/severe-CDI/paper/paper.md

 trained on the full dataset, with different numbers of samples available for each severity definition.
 Right: models were trained on the intersection of samples with all labels available for each definition.
+Note that Attributable and Pragmatic severity are exactly the same for the intersection set.

 </div>